Here is my Curriculum Vitae.

 - Our paper at R:SS 2013 - "Generating Legible Motion" - was a best paper award finalist.

 - I was awarded the Intel PhD Fellowship in 2013.

 - Our paper at Ro-Man 2012 - "Online Customization of Teleoperation Interfaces" - was nominated for the best paper award.

-- Our paper at R:SS 2012 - "Formalizing Assistive Teleoperation" - was nominated for the best paper award.
+- Our paper at R:SS 2012 - "Formalizing Assistive Teleoperation" - was a best paper award finalist.

 - I was a Google Anita Borg Scholar for 2012-2013.